Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 • (a) “Adverse action” means an action taken to try to keep an individual from opposing a discriminatory practice or from participating in an employment discrimination proceeding.
 Adverse actions include termination, refusal to hire, denial of promotion, threats, unjustified negative evaluations, unjustified negative references, increased surveillance, or any other action, such as assault or unfounded civil or criminal charge, that are likely to deter reasonable people from pursuing their rights.

-• (b) “Band” means the Mille Lacs Band of Ojibwe, a federally recognized Indian tribe, and includes the Band’s government, including all branches, departments and agencies thereof, and all Band-owned entities while they are engaged in commercial or economic activities on behalf of the Band within the Band’s Reservation.
+• (d) “Band” means the Mille Lacs Band of Ojibwe, a federally recognized Native American tribe, and includes the Band’s government, including all branches, departments and agencies thereof.

-• (c) “Commission” or “TERO Commission” means the Commissioner of the Tribal Employee Rights Office.
+• (e) “Commission” or “TERO Commission” means the Commissioner of the Tribal Employment Rights Office.

-• (d) A “Conflict of Interest” occurs when a TERO Commission member is in a position to influence a decision that may result in a personal gain for that member or for a member of his or her immediate family.
+• (h) A “Conflict of Interest” means a situation that occurs when a TERO Commission Member is in a position to influence a decision that may result in a personal gain for that Member or for a Member of his or her immediate family.

-• (f) “Covered employer” means the Band and any entity, company, contractor, sub-contractor, corporation, or other business doing business with the Band, including subcontractors of persons or entities contracting with the Band, within the Band’s Reservation that employs for wages or other remuneration two (2) or more employees.
+• (j) “Covered employer” means the Band and any entity, company, contractor, sub-contractor, corporation, or other business doing business on or near the Reservation, with the Band or the Corporate Commission, including subcontractors of persons or entities contracting with the Band or the Corporate Commission, that employs for wages or other remuneration two (2) or more employees.
+Corporate Commission is considered a covered employer under this chapter unless otherwise designated.

-• (g) “Days” means calendar days, including holidays and weekends, unless otherwise indicated.
+• (k) “Days” means calendar days, including holidays and weekends, unless otherwise indicated.

-• (h) “Director” means the director of the Band’s Tribal Employment Rights Office.
+• (l) “Director” or "TERO Director" means the director of the Band’s Tribal Employment Rights Office.

-• (i) “Disability” means, with respect to an individual:
+• (m) “Disability” means, with respect to an individual:

 • (1) a physical or mental impairment that substantially limits one (1) or more major life activities of such individual;